Black Darter Tetra Care Guide: Tank Setup, Diet, Tank Mates & More

 A biotope-style setup is the way to go with this species.
 The centerpiece of the tank should be leaf litter.
 Indian almond leaves (Terminalia catappa), oak leaves, or magnolia leaves spread across the bottom replicate the natural habitat perfectly.
 The leaves also release tannins that help maintain the acidic conditions these fish need, and they support the growth of biofilm and microfauna that serve as supplemental food sources.

 Driftwood is equally important.
 Use a variety of branches, twigs, and larger pieces to create a complex structure with lots of perching spots and sight-line breaks.
 Black darter tetras love to sit on horizontal surfaces and observe their surroundings.
-If you want to include live plants, stick to low-light species that tolerate acidic water: Java fern, Java moss, Anubias nana, and Bucephalandra all work well and can be attached to the driftwood.
+If you want to include live plants, stick to low-light species that tolerate acidic water: Java fern, Java moss, Anubias nana, and Bucephalandra all work well and is attached to the driftwood.

 Substrate

 Fine sand in a natural tan or dark color works best.
 Many keepers opt for a thin layer of sand partially covered by leaf litter, which closely mimics the natural stream bottom.
 Avoid bright-colored gravels or substrates that might reflect light and make the fish uncomfortable.
-Some aquarists skip conventional substrate entirely and just use a thick bed of leaves over the bare tank bottom, which actually looks quite natural and makes maintenance easier.
+In my experience, aquarists skip conventional substrate entirely and just use a thick bed of leaves over the bare tank bottom, which actually looks quite natural and makes maintenance easier.

 Tank Mates